quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint that is only sending acknowledgements will not receive acknowledgments from its peer unless those acknowledgements are included in packets with ACK-eliciting frames.
-A sender SHOULD bundle ACK frames with other frames when possible and there are new ACK-eliciting packets to acknowledge.
+A sender SHOULD bundle ACK frames with other frames when there are new ACK-eliciting packets to acknowledge.
 When only non-ACK-eliciting packets need to be acknowledged, the sender MAY wait until an ACK-eliciting packet has been received to bundle an ACK frame with outgoing frames.

 An endpoint SHOULD treat receipt of an acknowledgment for a packet it did not send as a connection error of type PROTOCOL_VIOLATION, if it is able to detect